Libensemble/libensemble/docs/data_structures/libE_specs.rst

         'enforce_worker_core_bounds' [boolean]:
-            If false, the Executor will permit submission of tasks with a higher processor count than the CPUs available to the worker as detected by auto_resources.
+            If false, the Executor will permit submission of tasks with a higher processor count than the CPUs available to the worker as detected by the resource manager.
 Larger node counts are not allowed.
-            When auto_resources is off, this argument is ignored.
+            When the libE_specs option `disable_resource_manager` is True, this argument is ignored.
         'central_mode' [boolean]:
             If true, then running in central mode, otherwise in distributed mode.
 Central mode means libE processes (manager and workers) are